diegobarros0701/advanced-pagination-js/README.md

 #### Previous and next label

 For these options you can pass your own html.
-Can be useful you want to add an icon instead of text, as below:
+Can be useful if you want to add an icon instead of text, as below:
 ```javascript
 $('.sp-pagination').pagination({
   next_label: '<i class="fa fa-chevron-right"></i>',